prateek10201/Message-Search-Engine-API/readme.md

 A fast, in-memory search engine for concierge messages that delivers sub-20ms response times.
 Built with FastAPI and designed to handle 3000+ messages with instant search capabilities.

 **Live Demo:** `[YOUR_DEPLOYMENT_URL_HERE]`
+> **Note:** This API is deployed on Render's free tier, which causes the service to become inactive after periods of no traffic.
+If you're accessing the API for the first time or after a period of inactivity, it may take 30-60 seconds to spin up.
+Thank you for your patience!

 ## 🎯 Project Overview